 We-Fi builds on the success of past and current programs of the World Bank Group and other partners, while reaching into new areas, supporting women-led businesses at earlier stages of growth, and unlocking access to equity and insurance services.
 At the same time, the facility aims to support complementary public sector interventions that strengthen the enabling environment and enhance market opportunities for women entrepreneurs.

 We-Fi fills a gap where there was no significant fund or facility committed to a holistic public and private sector approach to addressing the constraints faced by women entrepreneurs.

 We-Fi provides dedicated resources to foster innovation and new approaches to removing these constraints for women entrepreneurs.
 It will also help elevate the issue to spur action by governments and private sector.

 We-Fi is a Financial Intermediary Fund (FIF) housed at the World Bank, drawing on the Bank’s strong track record in designing and managing such Funds to ensure best practice in terms of governance and efficiency.

 The Bank acts as the Trustee for the facility, drawing on its financial platform and extensive experience with the provision of such services for other FIFs; it would also serve as the Secretariat.
-Multilateral development Banks, including the World Bank and IFC, are eligible as implementing partners to propose private and public sector activities to be supported by the facility.
-A Governing Committee, composed of the founding contributors to the Facility will make allocation decisions.
+Multilateral development banks, including the World Bank and IFC, are eligible as implementing partners to propose private and public sector activities to be supported by the facility.
+The Governing Committee, composed of the founding contributors to the facility will make allocation decisions.